 Looking for a new set of colors to explore?
 Try neon water play!

-It gives me three and four-year-old time to explore transporting, measuring, and pouring as I wash the dishes after breakfast.
+It gives my preschoolers to explore transporting, measuring, and pouring as I wash the dishes after breakfast.
 I know, how exciting, right? #momlife But I am grateful for these moments to catch my breath and get things done.